Islandora/documentation/docs/contributing/releasing-islandora.md

 # Releasing Islandora

-Islandora is an ecosystem of repositories and follows a [Semantic Versioning Approach] [Semantic Versioning](https://semver.org/).
+Islandora is an ecosystem of repositories and follows a [Semantic Versioning Approach](https://semver.org/).
 This allows the community to remain aligned with [Drupal's approach](https://www.drupal.org/node/3108648) and support more a more modular approach and more frequent releases, as well as better upgrade paths for those using components of the system.
 In semantic versioning, a version has three elements 'MAJOR.MINOR.PATCH'.
 This looks something like 2.1.1, or you may see major versions labelled as 2.x.x.
 To guide repository maintainers, we recommend you increment the:

 * MAJOR version when you make incompatible API changes,